Table of contents

 You will be dealing with individual designers that work freelance.

-This I think can be detrimental for your growth as their attention will be devided between you and 20 other random projects.
+This I think can be detrimental to your growth as their attention will be divided between you and 20 other random projects.

 You can find reviews for these guys here.